mh-cbon/aghfabsowecwn/README.md

 This modules is a giant hack because it uses overkill techniques to achieve something which seems rather simple.

 The short story is,
-- the module spawns a server on a random address,
+- the module spawns a server on a random address with an elevated process,
-- connects a client on this server to expose a fake child_process API to your script
+- a client is spawned and wait for the server to be alive,
+- the client throws an `ECONNREFUSED` error when `UAC` was not accepted
+- the client create an instance of `FakeChild`,
+- the client connects multiple sockets with the server to emulate `pipes, events, methods, FD`
-- invoke a windows command elevator to run your commands with elevated privileges,
+- the client sends the command to run to the elevated server process
-- spawns your command with elevated privileges and connects it to the server
+- the server runs the command and exports any signal to the client
+- the client forwards the signals to the fake child instance

 The server help to escape signals and data from the elevated child to the userland